What is aspergillosis?

 To diagnose nasal aspergillosis, at least two of the following four criteria must be met for most dogs:

-- Fungal plaques or aspergillomas are visible with rhinoscopy (a technique where a narrow needlelike camera is inserted into the nose).
+- Fungal plaques or aspergillomas may be visible with rhinoscopy (a technique where a narrow needlelike camera is inserted into the nose).

-- Aspergillus organisms are seen in or cultured from either a tissue biopsy or nasal discharge.
+- Aspergillus organisms are seen in or cultured from a tissue biopsy.
+The fungus is not usually seen in nasal discharge, but may be recovered by flushing the nasal cavity.

 - A blood test is positive for antibodies against an Aspergillus species.

-General anesthesia is necessary for diagnostic imaging (radiographs or CT scans) as well as for rhinoscopy.
+General anesthesia is necessary for diagnostic imaging (X-rays or CT scans), as well as for rhinoscopy.
 In many cases, the advanced equipment to perform these tests is only available at specialty referral practices or veterinary teaching hospitals.
 In some cases, the yellow Aspergillus plaques can be seen within the nasal passages without specialized diagnostic equipment.

 How is aspergillosis treated?